inrock1/scrap-ria.com/Readme.md

 Join to telegram chanel: https://t.me/+mpkb-7PZs1UzMzZi

 Ask the autor for .env file and put it in project folder.
+Or rename .env.sample to .env and put tokens.

 ## Usage
 To run the car scraper, execute the following command in the project directory: